-The anti-Müllerian hormone is a hormone produced be granulosa cells of growing follicles (during early stages of their development) in the ovaries.
+The anti-Müllerian hormone is a hormone produced by granulosa cells of growing follicles (during early stages of their development) in the ovaries.
 This hormone determines ovarian reserve in other words it defines the quantity but not the quality of follicles in the ovaries.
+It can also be used as a PCOS marker.

 Are you being examined for infertility?
 If so, you will most likely have to check your AMH levels.